SuperOfficeDocs/superoffice-docs/user-guide/en/ui/in-service/profiles/common.md

 ---
-uid: help-en-admin-listprofiles-commonprofiles
+uid: help-en-service-profile-common
-title: admin listProfiles commonProfiles
+title: Common profiles
-description: admin listProfiles commonProfiles
+description: Common profiles
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Service
+keywords: profile, service
-so.topic: help
+so.topic: howto
 language: en
 ---

 # Common profiles

-Common profiles are linked to a role and apply to all users who have that role (see [Roles][2]).
+Common profiles are linked to a [role][2] and apply to all users who have that role.
 You configure common profiles in the **Show profiles** screen.
 This screen contains two types of profiles:

 * **System**: These profiles you can configure by following the procedure below.
-* **System screens**: This is a list of screens created using the system designers in SuperOffice Service.
-You can change these if you have access to **System design** > **Screens** (see [Screens][1]).
+* **System screens**: This is a list of screens created using the [system designers][1] in SuperOffice Service.
+You can change these if you have access to **System design** > **Screens**.

 ## Create common profiles